Koromatua School Admin Block

 Koromatua is acknowledged as being part of the original rohe (territory) of Ngaati Maahanga.

 Koromatua was formally Koronga Matua naa Puhaanga- The Sacred Stone of Puhaanga.
-Puhaanga was the first Tainui child born in Aotearoa, Maahanga was the direct descendanct of Puhaanga, as are many of the Waikato tribes.
+Puhaanga was the first Tainui child born in Aotearoa, Maahanga was the direct descendant of Puhaanga, as are many of the Waikato tribes.

 Koromatua was made up of a series of kaainga (settlements) and at least two urupaa (burial grounds).
-Ngaatia Maahanga left Koromatua after the crown confiscation of lands in the 1860s and took up residence on their lands at Whatawhata, Waitetuna and other places.
+Ngaati Maahanga left Koromatua after the crown confiscation of lands in the 1860s and took up residence on their lands at Whatawhata, Waitetuna and other places.

 (Source: Paretutaki Hayward Jr & Awarutu Samuels (eds.) with contributions form Ron Pai.
-He Koronga Matua Naa Puhaanga: Ngaatia Maahanga and the Lands of Hamilton West (Te Papa o Rotu Marae Poukai, Whatawhata, 10 April 2015 (Referenced from- Legacy Park, Temple View)).
+He Koronga Matua Naa Puhaanga: Ngaati Maahanga and the Lands of Hamilton West (Te Papa o Rotu Marae Poukai, Whatawhata, 10 April 2015 (Referenced from- Legacy Park, Temple View)).

 The School Logo

 The Koromatua School logo was designed by Yr 7/8 student Abe Hamon, circa 1997/98.
 The BOT/PTA ran a student competition to design a school logo and Abe Hamon's drawing won.
 It was on the basis of this drawing that the final logo was developed to its finished state.